 For centuries, the Berber people of North Africa have been known for their distinctive textiles.
-Algerian master weaver Hocine Bazine has longstanding family roots in the creation of rugs and textiles associated with the region.
-Traditionally, Berber carpets served utilitarian purposes, providing soft ground coverings for tents or more permanent dwellings.
-The textiles also were used in a number of other ways, for example as sleeping mats, bedspreads, animal blankets, and even as ceremonial burial shrouds.
-Now, of course, Berber carpets are revered for their textures and singular beauty, and prized not just for their functionality, but also for their artistic merit.
+Traditionally, Berber carpets served utilitarian purposes, providing soft ground coverings for tents and more permanent dwellings.
+The textiles were used in a number of other ways, for example as sleeping mats, bedspreads, animal blankets, and ceremonial burial shrouds.
+Now, Berber carpets are revered for their textures and singular beauty, prized not only for their functionality, but for their artistic merit.

-As in many Algerian artisan families, Bazine first learned how to weave from his mother and grandmother who inherited knowledge of the craft from their ancestors.
-Together, they instructed him to use a type of loom indigenous to the region called a tacha; also from his female relatives, Bazine learned motifs and patterns traditional to his family—and the region at large—for generations.
+As in many Algerian artisan families, master weaver Hocine Bazine first learned how to weave from his mother and grandmother who inherited knowledge of the craft from their ancestors.
+Together, they instructed him in the use of a vertical loom.
+Bazine learned motifs and patterns traditional to his family, culture, and regional history.
 As an adult, Bazine expanded his repertoire by taking rug-making workshops and classes, determined to further hone his techniques and skills.
 Through his work, Bazine strives to maintain the heritage of Berber culture and honor those who passed down the ancient weaving traditions and techniques he uses today.

-Crafted from sheep’s wool, Bazine’s carpets contain timelessly appealing geometric patterns, and deceptively complex motifs which reference Algerian history and heritage.
-He has shown his extensive collection of rugs and carpets at marketplaces throughout Algeria as well as shows in other countries, including the United States.
+Crafted from sheep’s wool, Bazine’s carpets feature timelessly appealing geometric patterns and complex motifs in shades of black, white, red, and indigo.
+He has shown his extensive collection of rugs and carpets at marketplaces throughout Algeria, the United Kingdom, and the United States.